SlashScreen/Bibliodot/README.md

 *(pronounced bilbio-doe)*

-Bibliodot is a simple package for turning a text file into a series of strings fit for Rich Text Label, complete with embedded GDScript.
+Bibliodot is a simple package for creating in-game books by turning a text file into a series of strings fit for Rich Text Label, complete with embedded GDScript.

 ## How to use